top of page

 The project would also put development pressure on surrounding rural and natural resource lands, further impacting the river.
 This is because extending sewer service to the parcel is a de facto encouragement of land development around the parcel.
 Many developable parcels south of the proposed site are also very close to the river and would be subject to similar water supply limits, stormwater design limitations/costs, leaks/spills and streamflow reductions.
 The multiple hydrologic liabilities of the proposal suggest that other locations further from the Deschutes River and closer to existing water/wastewater utility service might be superior development alternatives.

 Additionally, the swap would result in a net loss in groundwater protections because the parcels that would be swapped out of the urban growth area near Black Lake have far less permeable soil and/or have a deeper water table compared to the Bar Holdings parcels.
-Specifically, the Bar Holdings parcel is zoned "Critical Aquifer Resource Area-Extreme" while the parcels that would be swapped out are zoned merely "Critical Aquifer Resource Area-Moderate."
+Specifically, the BAR Holdings parcel is zoned "Critical Aquifer Resource Area-Extreme" while the parcels that would be swapped out are zoned merely "Critical Aquifer Resource Area-Moderate."

 Affordability